Skip to Content

 Mathematical Foundation

-TOS Hash is based on a modified Argon2 construction with additional AI-mining enhancements:
+TOS Hash is based on a modified Argon2 construction with additional mining optimizations:

 TOS-Hash(input, salt, difficulty, ai_factor) = Finalize( AI-Enhance( Argon2-Hybrid(input, salt, memory_cost, time_cost), ai_factor ) )